AbdulazizAlhuzami/Linkit/README.md

 3. Run the PyInstaller command.
 The `--onefile` and `--noconsole` flags function the same way as in the Windows command.
 The `--osx-entitlements` flag is necessary for the app to function correctly on modern macOS versions.

     ```bash
-    pyinstaller --onefile --noconsole --osx-entitlements linkman.entitlements linkman.py
+    pyinstaller --onefile --noconsole --osx-entitlements linkit.entitlements linkit.py
     ```

-Note: You may need to create a `linkman.entitlements` file with specific permissions if you encounter issues.
+Note: You may need to create a `linkit.entitlements` file with specific permissions if you encounter issues.
 For a basic app, this is often a placeholder.

-4. The executable file (`linkman`) will be located in the `dist/` directory.
+4. The executable file (`linkit`) will be located in the `dist/` directory.

 **Linux**